Chuck Hoberman: Temporary and permanent installations

+The two largest Hoberman spheres are motorized, 5.5–6 m in diameter, and suspended above open rooms in science centers.
+One is displayed in the AHHAA Science Center in Tartu, Estonia, and the second is displayed in Liberty Science Center in Jersey City, New Jersey.

-Hoberman also has designed folding architectural structures like the Expanding Hypar (1997) at the California Museum of Science and Industry; the Hoberman Arch, the centerpiece of the medals plaza for the 2002 Salt Lake City Olympics; and a retractable dome featured at the World's Fair 2000 in Hanover, Germany.
+Hoberman has designed other folding architectural structures, such as the Expanding Hypar (1997) at the California Museum of Science and Industry; the Hoberman Arch, the centerpiece of the medals plaza for the 2002 Salt Lake City Olympics; and a retractable dome featured at the World's Fair 2000 in Hanover, Germany.
 His artwork has been exhibited at international museums including the New York's Museum of Modern Art, the Centre Georges Pompidou in Paris, and the Mycal Otaru Bay in Hokkaidō, Japan.

 Hoberman has installed permanent building facades that transform in transparency at the Wyss Institute for Biologically Inspired Engineering of Harvard University and the Simons Center for Geometry and Physics at Stony Brook University.
+He designed the Hoberman Arch as a centerpiece of Salt Lake City during the 2002 Olympics.
+It was later moved to Olympic Cauldron Park and then to the Salt Lake City airport.

 In July 2011, the rock band U2 concluded a nearly three-year world-wide concert tour (called "360°") that featured Hoberman's expanding video screen, a 3800 sqft elliptical display that would grow into a seven-story cone.
 The display weighed 120,000 lbs, and incorporated 888 LED screens displaying a total of 500,000 pixels.
 The complex apparatus was successfully transported and reassembled for 110 concerts during that time.